All gleaned from my book, Leonard Cohen on Leonard Cohen: Interviews and Encounters:

 4. He spent almost two years living in a cabin in Tennessee that had been the home of Boudleaux Bryant, author of “Bye Bye Love.”
 For a long time, he lived on the Greek island of Hydra on less than a thousand dollars a year.
 Later he lived in a little trailer in the south of France.

-5. He went to Cuba just before the Bay of Pigs invasion—as a “foot solider,” he says.
+5. He went to Cuba just before the Bay of Pigs invasion—as a “foot solider,” he said.

 6. Phil Spector once showed up at his door at 4 a.m. with a bottle of wine and a .45, which he cocked and shoved into Cohen’s neck.

-7. He regrets having revealed that “Chelsea Hotel No. 2” concerned his sexual encounter with Janis Joplin.
+7. He regretted having revealed that “Chelsea Hotel No. 2” concerned his sexual encounter with Janis Joplin.